imixs/imixs-workflow/src/site/markdown/core/workflowkernel.md

 #The Workflow Kernel

 The class _org.imxis.workflow.WorkflowKernel_ is the core component of the Imixs-Workflow API.
-The _WorkflowKernel_ controls the processing life cycle of a process instance according to the BPMN process model.
+The _WorkflowKernel_ controls the processing life cycle of a process instance (Workitem) according to an Imixs-BPMN process model.
 The processing life cycle is defined by a BPMN _Event_ describing the transition between two BPMN _Task_ elements.

 <img src="../images/modelling/example_01.png"/>